 If a second verification review has been previously conducted, the Chair shall place the modeling organization’s request for an additional verification review on the agenda for a special or regularly scheduled meeting of the Commission.

-If any problem necessitates the re-generation of the output ranges, the modeling organization shall submit revised output ranges to be received by the Commission no less than fourteen days prior to the initial date of the on-site review or additional verification review.
-If this is not the case, then Standard A-6, Loss Outputs and Logical Relationships to Risk, shall not be verified during the initial on-site review or additional verification review.
+If any problem necessitates the re-generation of the hurricane output ranges, the modeling organization shall submit revised hurricane output ranges to be received by the Commission no less than fourteen days prior to the initial date of the on-site review or additional verification review.
+If this is not the case, then Standard A-6, Hurricane Loss Outputs and Logical Relationships to Risk, shall not be verified during the initial on-site review or additional verification review.

-In the event that (1) Form A-4, Output Ranges, was modified after the initial submission and prior to the on-site review, or (2) an additional verification review is required and Form A-4, Output Ranges, must be re-generated, the modeling organization shall provide an additional version of Form A-5, Percentage Change in Output Ranges, using the initial submission of Form A-4, Output Ranges, as the baseline for computing the percentage changes.
+In the event that (1) Form A-4A, Hurricane Output Ranges (2012 FHCF Exposure Data), was modified after the initial submission and prior to the on-site review, or (2) an additional verification review is required and Form A-4A, Hurricane Output Ranges (2012 FHCF Exposure Data), must be re-generated, the modeling organization shall provide an additional version of Form A-5, Percentage Change in Hurricane Output Ranges (2012 FHCF Exposure Data), using the initial submission of Form A-4A, Hurricane Output Ranges (2012 FHCF Exposure Data), as the baseline for computing the percentage changes.

+In the event that (1) Form A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data), was modified after the initial submission and prior to the on-site review, or (2) an additional verification review is required and Form A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data), must be re-generated, the modeling organization shall provide a version of Form A-5, Percentage Change in Hurricane Output Ranges, using the initial submission of Form A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data), as the baseline for computing the percentage changes.

-In the event that (1) Form A-6, Logical Relationship to Risk (Trade Secret Item), was modified after the initial submission and prior to the on-site review, or (2) an additional verification review is required and Form A-6, Logical Relationship to Risk (Trade Secret Item), must be re-generated, the modeling organization shall provide an additional version of Form A-7, Percentage Change in Logical Relationship to Risk, using the initial submission of Form A-6, Logical Relationship to Risk (Trade Secret Item), as the baseline for computing the percentage changes.
+In the event that (1) Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), was modified after the initial submission and prior to the on-site review, or (2) an additional verification review is required and Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), must be re-generated, the modeling organization shall provide an additional version of Form A-7, Percentage Change in Logical Relationship to Hurricane Risk, using the initial submission of Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), as the baseline for computing the percentage changes.

-If the modeling organization disagrees with the Professional Team as to likelihood of compliance, the modeling organization has two options: (1) it can proceed to the scheduled Commission meeting to review models for acceptability under the 2015 Standards and present its arguments to the Commission to determine acceptability, or (2) it can withdraw its request for review.
+If the modeling organization disagrees with the Professional Team as to likelihood of compliance, the modeling organization has two options: (1) it can proceed to the scheduled Commission meeting to review models for acceptability under the 2017 Standards and present its arguments to the Commission to determine acceptability, or (2) it can withdraw its request for review.
 Such a withdrawal shall result in the modeling organization waiting until after the next revision or review of the standards before requesting the Commission review its model.